RiRe/NUXOA-Docs/source/index.html.md

 }
 ```

 Using this endpoint, you can order a new server.
-Your account will be billed with the price for the configuration.
+Your account will be billed with the price for the Server.

 <aside class="notice">
-You can fetch server details using <code>ID</code> and the <code>info</code>.
+You can fetch server details after successfully ordering using <code>id</code> and the <code>info</code>.
 The server is provisioned in the background.
 As long as the <code>info</code> endpoint shows <code>status = false</code>, provisioning is still ongoing and not all details may be available yet.
 Provisioning should take no more than 3 minutes.
 </aside>

 ### API endpoint